 With improved clarity, c-suite business strategists have the means to budget SEO into the marketing make-up effectively.
 The single biggest problem for Search Engine Optimisation (SEO) has always been its inability to measure the return on investment (ROI).
 This is a problem that causes headaches at the highest level when it comes to budgeting.

 Unfortunately, there’s often a clear disconnect between these metrics and the actual impact of the SEO investment.
-The only right metrics that should be reported on to reflect SEO performance are traffic volume, revenue, or conversions against SEO budget invested.
-The danger becomes businesses treating misleading statistics as truth, but missing the real impact of its investment.
+The only right metrics that should be reported on to reflect SEO performance are traffic volume, revenue, or conversions against the SEO budget invested.
+The danger becomes businesses treating misleading statistics as truth but missing the real impact of their investment.

 Read the full article from Andreas Dzumla HERE.